 Thru-Hiking / Ultralight Backpacking

 Who needs this list?
-Backpackers spending weeks or months on the trail, often a major thru-hike like the Appalachian Trail or the Pacific Crest Trail.
+Backpackers spending weeks or months on the trail, often on a major thru-hike like the Appalachian Trail or the Pacific Crest Trail.
 They’re covering 20+ miles a day, carrying a smaller pack weighing around 20 pounds.

-Planning tip: While some nights are spent outdoors, shelter, meals, and opportunities to restock are sometimes found at hostels, shelters, or even towns that the trail passes through.
+Planning tip: While some nights are spent outdoors, shelter, meals, and opportunities to restock are sometimes found at hostels, shelters, or towns that the trail passes through.
 Planning is critical to identify and schedule these opportunities.

 2-10 Day Adventure Backpacking